DevanshSK/nodejs-e2e-backend-template/Notes.md

 - Make sure that git is installed.
 - Create a git repository using `git init`
 - Commit the files using commands `git add .` and `git commit -m "feat: Node Project Setup"`
+- Create a new repository on github website
+- Add remote origin to the repository.